-Creative Writing Workshop for Teens (Codes end in -MS for Middle School students or -HS for High School students) Students create, revise, and share expressive pieces in a variety of genres.
+Creative Writing Workshop for Teens Middle School students create, revise, and share expressive pieces in a variety of genres.
 Activities that stimulate creativity, practices that hone the writer's craft, and critical analyses of master works help students give form to their voice.

-Youth Programs are held at West Chester University, in nine sponsoring school districts in Berks, Bucks, Chester, Delaware, and Montgomery Counties and West Deptford, New Jersey, and at Buckingham Friends School, Pen Ryn School, the Delaware Museum of Natural History, Longwood Gardens, Graeme Park, The Highlands Mansion and Gardens, the James A. Michener Art Museum, and Valley Forge National Park.
+Youth Programs are held at West Chester University, in sponsoring school districts in Bucks, Chester, Delaware, and Montgomery Counties, and at Pen Ryn School, Longwood Gardens, Graeme Park, and Valley Forge National Historical Park.

 Questions?
 For more information please call 610-436-3089,